 NorthWest is focused on continuing to explore and de-risk our portfolio of projects, including Kwanika, Stardust, Lorraine and East Niv.
-In March 2022 NorthWest commenced an extensive exploration program for 2022 with a total exploration budget of \$19.8 million.
-Details of expected exploration expenditures are below:
+In March 2022, NorthWest commenced an extensive exploration program for 2022 with a total exploration budget of \$19.8 million.
+Details of expected exploration expenditures and activities are outlined below, as well as actual exploration expenditures and activities to the date of this MD&A.